chungquantin/simple-chat-app/README.md

 - Graph Yoga: A library for constructing the GraphQL server (Apollo Server-like)
 - Nx Monorepo: A tool for making the client extensible with the monorepo microservice architecture
 - React: Front-end framework

+Instead of using socket.io for real-time data update, I use GraphQL Subscription.